appacademy/prep-work/App-Academy-prep-work.md

 it.
 Because we work in pairs, it's important that everyone use the same text editor.
 Please use [Sublime](http://www.sublimetext.com/), since that it what we will have installed in class.
-Sublime has a free trial which never expires, so you it's almost free that way.
+Sublime has a free trial which never expires, so it's almost free that way.

 ## Required reading